Innopolis-Robotics-Society/the_blimp_swp/CONTRIBUTING.md

 - Update `README.md` if you change setup or usage instructions.
 - Update `CHANGELOG.md` with your changes under the `[Unreleased]` section.
 - Update `docs/customer-handover.md` if deployment steps, environment variables, or known limitations change.
+- Keep architecture documentation and ADRs synchronized with implementation changes.

 ## Deeper Documentation